venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/design-concepts.md

 ** Retry ( CircuitBreaker ( RateLimiter ( TimeLimiter ( Bulkhead ( Function ) ) ) ) ) **

-Retry is applied at the end (if needed).

-The execution order:
-1. supplier, then decorate in order with resilience:
+The execution order: decorate a network call in order for resilience:

 2. RateLimiter (prevent a call if rate-limit exceeded)
 3. TimeLimiter (time-out a call)
 4. CircuitBreaker (fail-fast)
 5. Retry (retry on exceptions)
 6. Fallback (fallback as last resort)

-A suitable reference order is for example auto-configured in the Spring-Boot extension.
-See the official Guides, Getting started with resilience4j-spring-boot2 about Aspect order.

 Resilience4j is a lightweight fault tolerance designed for functional programming.

 ### Circuit Breaker

-A technique to avoid cascading failures in an interdependent microservices environment, where dependent service has outage or degraded performance.
+A technique to **avoid cascading failures** in an interdependent microservices environment, where dependent service has outage or degraded performance.

-Circuit Breaker framework monitors communications for failures.
+Circuit Breaker framework **monitors communications for failures**.
 Once the failures reach a certain threshold, the circuit breaker trips, and all further calls to the circuit breaker return with an error or with some alternative service or default message

 It make sure system is responsive & resilient and threads are not waiting for an unresponsive call.